Azure/gen-cv/README.md

 ```

 3. From the list provided above, select a sample notebook.
 After making your selection, configure the Jupyter notebook to use the kernel associated with the environment you set up in Step 2.
-4. Copy the `.env.template` file to `.env` to store your parameters.
+4. Copy the `.env.template` file to `.env` to store your parameters:
 ```bash
 cp .env.template .env
 ```